aokj08/Password-Manager/README.md

 A functional secure password manager with secure password storage with encryption and password generation for ease of use.

 # Tech Stack
-Python for backend development, SQL for database, Node.js for frontend.
+Python for backend development, SQL for database.

 # Encryption Algorithm
 Argon2id